berlinplan/berlinplan.github.io/readme.md

 ## Can we justify freedom for drug dealers?

-> All societies prohibit drug dealers by law.
+> most societies prohibit drug dealers by law.

 > <sub> Drug abuse: Addiction, Mental Health Disorder, Violence, Societal collapse, high Costs to Social Health, Economy & Family (8).
 Drug users cannot be treated as criminals (169); they suffer from something beyond their control (170).
 There is a £10,000-a-week trade of drug dealers (171). </sub>